The Courtyard - Bigland Hall Estate

 - Shop 2 miles, pub 1.6 miles

-- Note: Fishing available on the estate tarn/lake at certain times of the year by prior arrangement with owner
+- Note: Fishing available on the estate tarn/lake at certain times of the year by prior arrangement with owner, environmental licence required

-- Note: Due to tarn/take on-site and hot tub, children must be supervised at all times
+- Note: Due to tarn/lake on-site and hot tub, children must be supervised at all times

 - Note: There are three steps from hallway to kitchen and two steps from kitchen to sitting room and may be unsuitable for those with limited mobility